 Please review this bulletin for information on the issue of hate crimes and hate incidents, and our department goals about handling these types of situations.
-Included within is guidance to help you identify reportable hate crimes and incidents, advice on interacting with hate crime victims, and resources that might be helpful with investigation and outreach.
+Included within is guidance to help you identify reportable hate crimes and incidents, advice on interacting with victims of hate crimes, and resources that might be helpful with investigation and outreach.
 This bulletin updates previous versions, and is issued in accordance with UCPD General Order O-13.
-It is based on relevant law and policy, information provided by the Anti-Defamation League and the Federal Bureau of Investigation, and other training resources.
+It is based on relevant law and policy, information provided by the U.S. Department of Justice Bureau of Justice Statistics, the Anti-Defamation League, the Federal Bureau of Investigation, and other training resources.